LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/deploying-hosting-jekyll.md

 - Comes with a default domain: username.github.io

 GitHub can automatically build your site whenever you push code to your repository.

+## Deploying Jekyll to GitHub Pages

+### Installing Git

+Before deploying, make sure Git is installed on your system:

+- macOS

+    - Git usually comes pre-installed.
+Check with:

+        ```bash
+        git --version
+        ```

+    - If not installed, install via Homebrew:

+        ```bash
+        brew install git
+        ```

+- Ubuntu/Debian Linux

+    ```bash
+    sudo apt update
+    sudo apt install git
+    ```

+- Windows

+    - Install Git for Windows: https://git-scm.com/download/win

+### Setting Up Your GitHub Account and Repository

+1. Create a GitHub Account

+    - If you don’t already have one: https://github.com/join

+2. Create a New Repository for Your Site

+    1. Log in to GitHub

+    2. Click New Repository

+    3. Name it:

+        - For a personal site: username.github.io

+        - For any other site: any name is fine

+    4. Choose Public

+    5. Click Create Repository

+3. Initialize Git Locally

+    - Navigate to your Jekyll project folder:

+        ```bash
+        git init
+        git add .
+        git commit -m "Initial Jekyll site"
+        ```

+4. Connect Local Folder to GitHub

+    - GitHub provides a remote URL—copy it and run:

+        ```bash
+        git remote add origin https://github.com/<username>/<repo>.git
+        git push -u origin main
+        ```

+### Setting Up Your Jekyll Site to Run on GitHub Pages

+There are two ways to host with GitHub Pages:

+#### Option A: GitHub Builds Jekyll for You (Recommended for Beginners)

+GitHub supports a limited set of plugins but automatically builds Jekyll.

+Steps:

+1. Go to your repository settings

+2. Click Pages

+3. Under Source, choose:

+    - GitHub Actions (new recommended way)

+4. GitHub will auto-create a workflow to build your site

+#### Option B: Build Locally and Upload Static Files Yourself

+If you need plugins GitHub doesn’t support:

+1. Build site locally with `bundle exec jekyll build`

+2. Push only the `_site` folder to a branch like gh-pages

+3. Configure GitHub Pages to serve that branch